rowanz/merlot/README.md

 ```

 ### Pretraining from scratch
+This requires a large TPU pod for data-parallelism.
-* First, you'll need to get a bunch of training data in "tfrecord" format, and put it in "TRAIN_FILE_PATH".
-See data processing in [data/](data/) for that.
+* First, you'll need to get a bunch of training data in "tfrecord" format --  see data processing in [data/](data/) for that.
+You'll then need to adjust the configuration of [model/configs/merlot.yaml](model/configs/merlot.yaml) accordingly.
+You'll also need to add in your output path (where you want your newly pretrained model to be saved).
-* Next, in the `model` directory, run `python train.py configs/pretrain.yaml`
+* Next, in the `model` directory, run `python train.py configs/merlot.yaml`

 ### Finetuning on downstream tasks
 * We used the configuration [model/merlot.yaml](model/merlot.yaml) and the checkpoint at `gs://merlot/checkpoint_4segments/` for downstream task finetuning.
 This is slightly different than the checkpoint we used for story unshuffling (that we had to adapt to account for the 5 frame-caption segments for that task), but both should work.